Green tea and weight loss

 Average visceral fat area, body weight, and body fat were reduced significantly by catechin-enriched green tea treatment but these effects were not seen in the control group.
 The decrease at week 12 in the visceral fat area in the catechin group was greater than that in the control group

-• In a 2014 study in the British Journal of Nutrition, by a Spanish research team, led by Juan M. Ayuso examined the effects of green tea epigallocatechin-3-gallate (EGCG) on changes in body composition, energy and metabolism, cardiometabolic risk factors and liver function enzymes after an energy-restricted diet in obese women.
+26. A 2014 study, examined the effects of green tea epigallocatechin-3-gallate (EGCG) on changes in body composition, energy and metabolism, cardiometabolic risk factors and liver function enzymes after an energy-restricted diet in obese women.
 In the present study, eighty-three obese pre-menopausal women consumed 300mg/d of EGCG or placebo.
 Researchers did not find any significant difference in the changes in body weight, fat mass, energy and fat metabolism, insulin resistance, total cholesterol, LDL-cholesterol, and liver function markers between the EGCG and control groups.

 In conclusion, the present results suggest that dietary supplementation with 300mg/d of EGCG for 12 weeks did not enhance energy-restricted diet-induced adiposity reductions, and did not improve weight-loss-induced changes in cardiometabolic risk factors in obese Caucasian women.
 The intake of 300mg/d of EGCG for 12 weeks did not cause any adverse effect on liver function biomarkers.